aftonsteps/GWG-Coursework/README.md

-# coursework for Grow With Google Front-End classes
+# Projects for Grow With Google Front-End classes
-Course projects for Grow With Google Front-End classes (in progress)

-Grow with Google contains projects for the Udacity/Grow with Google bootcamp scholarship program.
+These are course projects for the Udacity/Grow with Google bootcamp scholarship program.

+- Two course projects (trading card and pixel maker) are within the GWG folder.
+- Data App is a quick example I made for a student discussion of front-end development for data products.